 * Override the default x402 facilitator URL.
 Defaults to

-* `devnet-facilitator.leash.market` on devnet and `facilitator.leash.market` on
+* `facilitator-devnet.leash.market` on devnet and `facilitator.leash.market` on

 * mainnet; the env var `LEASH_FACILITATOR_URL` overrides both.
 Other